jksemple/ESP-Sound/README.md

 # ESP-Sound

-This library allows WAV sounds to be loaded from file, caotured from mic and saved to file on ESP32 with PS_RAM
+This library allows WAV sounds to be loaded from file, captured from mic and saved to file on ESP32 with PS_RAM

 ## Loading